jrobhoward/rustbridge/docs/TESTING_CSHARP.md

 This document describes the testing conventions for C# code in the rustbridge workspace (`rustbridge-csharp/`).

+> **Note**: This guide follows the [shared testing conventions](./TESTING.md#cross-language-testing-conventions) used across all rustbridge languages, including the triple-underscore naming pattern and Arrange-Act-Assert structure.

 ## Code Quality Requirements

 ### Build with Warnings as Errors